Connect with us

 UFC Featherweight Championship

 In 2015, the fight for the UFC Featherweight Championship belt between Conor McGregor and Jose Aldo was announced.
-The pair embarked on a 12-day world tour, conducting interviews leading up to the event, with the UFC stating that this was the most heavily promoted fight in the organization’s 22-year history thus far.
+The pair embarked on a 12-day world tour, conducting interviews leading up to the event.
+The UFC stated that this was the most heavily promoted fight in the organization’s 22-year history thus far.

-Aldo would ultimately withdraw from the fight due to a rib injury, which led to Conor McGregor fighting and defeating Chad Mendes for the UFC Interim Featherweight Championship belt.
+Aldo ultimately withdrew from the fight due to a rib injury, leading to Conor McGregor fighting and defeating Chad Mendes for the UFC Interim Featherweight Championship belt.
 The fight for the Featherweight Championship between Aldo and McGregor was announced once again on August 10, 2015.

 In December 2015, McGregor would knock out Jose Aldo in just 13 seconds (the fastest-ever knockout for a title bout), earning himself the UFC Featherweight Championship belt.